plan4hub/yoda/docs/MANUAL.md

 [Example](yoda-exporter.html?owner=HewlettPackard&repolist=yoda-demo&outputfile=yoda.csv&estimate=inbody&state=all&export=true).

 A further option is to export (certain types) of issue events.
 This is controlled by a checkbox.
 If you do this, a CSV file with all labelled, unlabelled, milestoned, or demilestoned events will be exported.

+## Issue Web Exporter

+Apart from the Issue Exporter, which is aimed at producing CSV files to use for external issue stats, Yoda also includes a tool to generate a static HTML snapshot of GitHub issues for given repo(s).
+Each issue will be exported into it's own HTML file placed in a directory structure comprised of the organization/owner and the repository.

+Furthermore, the tool will download included images and place them in a parallel directory strucuture.
+Finally, Yoda will export a single ZIP with all of these files.

+*Notice:* In order to execute this tool, Yoda may need to request images from a different domain that what is serving the GitHub issues (e.g. `media.github.hpe.com` vs. `github.hpe.com`).
+This will cause the browser cross-origin security to kick in.
+To work around this, you'll need to install a browser extention.
+For Chrome, suggest `Allow-Control-Allow-Origin` extention.

+*Notice:* Some browser may complain upon ZIP download that this file could be dangerous / contain viruses.
+Of course, it does not, so you may have to manually accept the file.

 ## Task Copier